What is the maximum temporal duration over which a semitonal transformation (IC 1) can still be recognised?

 Example iv (40 seconds):

-Although the dynamics of all examples i-vi are constant, our experiential familiarity with the Doppler effect and auditory object location might suggest that we perceive the dynamics of the ascending example iv to increase with “awareness” over time, and decrease when listening to example v, as in the following combined example:
+Although the dynamics of all examples (i-v) are constant, our familiarity with the Doppler effect and experitise regarding auditory object location (perhaps related to the “looming threat”) suggests that we perceive the dynamics of the ascending example (iv) to increase and vice versa when listening to example v.

 It is interesting that the frequency range of the piano keyboard – C0 (16.35Hz) – F8 (5587.65Hz), and the range of traditional musical output in general, utilizes less than a third of human hearing potential, 20Hz to 20000 Hz, and all at the lower end of the spectrum.
 Is this why frequencies need to (literally) rush to the top, like air/pressure bubbles in a stream?

-In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths. > frequency = > energy = > entropy.
-However, with sound, the proportion of intervallic potential is regarded as constant, dependent on octave equivalence.
-Does the above experiment suggest otherwise?
+In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths; where > frequency = > energy = > entropy.

-Perhaps the musical interval needs to be thought of as a topographical vector of sorts, an auditory and energetic temporal space.
-Not least in that “pitch combinations give rise to emergent properties not present in the component notes” and that “Music… provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (McDermott & Oxenham, 2008 – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2629434/ ).
+Perhaps “all” musical interval’s need to be thought of with regard to energetic temporal distance.
+Not least that “pitch combinations give rise to emergent properties not present in the component notes” and that music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (McDermott and Oxenham, 2008 – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2629434/ ).